 Final submission and acceptance

-When all editorial issues are resolved, the paper is formally accepted.
+When all editorial issues are resolved, the article is formally accepted.
 The received date is the date on which we received the original manuscript.
 The preferred date is when the acceptance letter is sent.

 Contributors are sent proofs; however, the production process does not allow minor changes.
 Only changes in the title, author list or significant scientific or historical errors will be permitted at this stage.
 The publishing team will approve all corrections.
 We reserve the right to make the final decision about matters of style and the size of tables and figures.

 Even in cases where we do not encourage resubmission, some authors may ask that we reconsider a rejection decision.
 These are considered appeals, which, by policy, must take second place to the standard workload.
 In practice, this means that decisions on appeals often take several weeks.
-Only one appeal is sanctioned for each manuscript, and appeals can only take place after peer review.
-The Publisher will make final decisions on appeals following consultation with appropriate Editorial Board member(s).
+Only one appeal is sanctioned for each manuscript, and appeals can only occur after peer review.
+The Publisher will make final decisions on appeals following consultation with the appropriate Editorial Board member(s).